karapostK/karapostK.github.io/_projects/1_project.md

 ***

-The project **Black Holes of Popularity** will be exhibited at the [Linz Ars Electronica Festival 2022](https://www.jku.at/lit-open-innovation-center/art-science/projekte/lit-ars-sonder-call/)
+The project **Black Holes of Popularity** will be exhibited at the [Linz Ars Electronica Festival 2022](https://www.jku.at/lit-open-innovation-center/art-science/projekte/lit-ars-sonder-call/).
+More details will follow!

-PI: Alessandro B. Melchiorre
-Co-PIs: Oleg Lesota and Markus Schedl
-Funding: 62,000 EUR
-Runtime: March-Sept 2022